ecovaci/winfoom/README.md

 # Getting Started
 ## Download Winfoom
 ### Download prepackaged
-To try out Winfoom without needing to download the source and package it, check out the [releases](https://github.com/ecovaci/winfoom/releases) for a prepackaged `winfoom.zip`.
+To try out Winfoom without needing to download the source and package it, check out the [releases](https://github.com/ecovaci/winfoom/releases) for a prepackaged `winfoom-*.zip`.
 Winfoom is a Java application and requires a Java Runtime Environment (at least v11).

 If it is not already installed on your system, you can download it from [AdoptOpenJDK](https://adoptopenjdk.net/) or,